-The proposed project involves the construction of a 5-story, mixed-use residential development containing 54 dwelling units on a site designated for Community Commercial land uses and zoned C4-2D-O-CPIO.
-The project site is located at the intersection of Pico Boulevard and Crenshaw Boulevard, which serves the Los Angeles County Metropolitan Transit Authority ("Metro") bus line 30/330 and 210, Metro Rapid bus line 710, and Big Blue Bus Rapid line 7.
+The proposed project involves the construction of a 4-story, affordable housing project containing 64 dwelling units on a site designated for Neighborhood Commercial land uses and zoned C2-1VL-CPIO.
+The project site is located approximately one-quarter mile from the future Fairview Heights Station of the Crenshaw/LAX Transit Project, which is currently under construction at the intersection of Redondo Boulevard and West Boulevard.
+The site is within one-half mile of several other bus stops along Hyde Park Boulevard to the north and Florence Boulevard to the south, which serves the Los Angeles County Metropolitan Transit Authority ("Metro") 40 and 110, 111, and 210 bus lines.
+Therefore, the site is within a transit priority area.
 As such, the project is in conformance with the purpose of the Framework Element.